Dynamic composition

 | `composition` | `ICompositionController` (from-view) | `undefined` | Exposes the controller for the currently composed view so you can call `controller.viewModel`, `update(model)`, or `deactivate()`. |

-> Tip: Bindings placed on `<au-compose>` that match bindables on the composed component are forwarded to that component.
-Attributes that do not match (for example `class`, `style`, or event handlers) are applied to the generated host element instead.
+> Tip: Bindings placed on `<au-compose>` that match bindables on a composed custom element are forwarded to that element.
+Other attributes are applied to the generated host element when one exists, unless the custom element captures them with `capture` / `...$attrs`.

 ## Component Composition